 To prepare your case, the attorney can conduct an independent investigation of the incident and depose the other party and witnesses.
 A skilled attorney will aggressively manage your case and help you gather all of the evidence necessary to prove your damages claim at trial.

-Civil cases are commonly settled without going to trial, and your attorney will negotiate with the insurance carrier to achieve the compensation you deserve.
+Civil cases are commonly settled without going to trial, and your boat accident attorney will negotiate with the insurance carrier to achieve the compensation you deserve.